 Fixed-Satellite Service 40.5-42.5 GHz

-Editorial note: Refer to existing studies captured in the WRC-19 1.13 CEPT brief CPG(19)143 ANNEX IV-13

-With respect to the protection of the FSS earth station receiver: based on the results of the studies from TG 5/1, coexistence issues can be managed at national level, and in any case without impacting the LRTC developed in this report.
+With respect to the protection of the FSS earth station receiver: based on the results of the WRC-19 studies, coexistence issues can be managed at national level, and in any case without impacting the LRTC developed in this report.

-CEPT develops a “toolbox” (target date: Month 2021) with the objective to deliver ECC Recommendation(s) as establishes “Guidelines to support the introduction of 5G while ensuring, in a proportionate way, the use of FSS receiving earth stations in the frequency band 40.5-42.5 GHz
+CEPT is developing a ECC Recommendation (target date: November 2021) “Guidelines to support the introduction of 5G while ensuring, in a proportionate way, the use of FSS receiving earth stations in the frequency band 40.5-42.5 GHz and the use of FSS transmitting earth stations in the frequency band 42.5-43.5GHz and the possibility for future deployment of these earth stations”.

-5G authorization regime could impact how these coexistence issues is managed (+ additional text as ECC report 317)
+WRC-19 sharing studies between IMT and FSS (space-to-Earth) in this band provide results in terms of separation distances between an IMT network and an FSS earth station, and probabilities that an IMT network may have the potential to cause interference to an FSS earth station at different separation distances.
+Separation distances calculated in these studies are between 210 metres, up to a maximum of around 2 kilometres, with low probabilities that the levels of aggregate emissions from an IMT network may potentially cause interference to an FSS earth station.

+Separation distances for individual Earth stations need to be calculated using site-specific terrain and clutter information.
+It is considered that the protection of FSS (s-E) in this band is a national issue to be addressed on a case by case basis since the use of the band by FSS is limited to coordinated Earth stations.

 Fixed-Satellite Service 42.5-43.5 GHz

-Editorial note: Refer to existing studies captured in the WRC-19 1.13 CEPT brief CPG(19)143 ANNEX IV-13

-With respect to the protection of the FSS satellite receiver: based on the deployment scenarios and characteristics provided for the studies in TG5/1, sharing studies between IMT and FSS (Earth-to-space) in the 42.5-43.5 GHz band show there is a sufficient protection margin between the level of emissions that would be expected from IMT networks and the level that could potentially cause interference to FSS space stations.
+With respect to the protection of the FSS satellite receiver in 40.5 – 43.5 GHz: based on the deployment scenarios and characteristics provided for the WRC-19 studies, sharing studies between IMT and FSS (Earth-to-space) in the 42.5-43.5 GHz band show there is a sufficient protection margin between the level of emissions that would be expected from MFCN networks and the level that could potentially cause interference (aggregated) to FSS space stations.